davidmoten/rtree/README.md

 * ```Geometries.circle```
 * ```Geometries.point```

 You can also write your own implementation of ``Geometry``.
-An implementation of ```Geometry``` needs to specify these methods:
+An implementation of ```Geometry``` needs to specify methods to:

-* distance to a rectangle
+* measure distance to a rectangle
-* intersects with a rectangle
+* decide if the geometry intersects with a rectangle
+* provide a minimum bounding rectangle
-* equals and hashCode for consistent equality checking
+* implement equals and hashCode for consistent equality checking

 To add an item to an R-tree: